subgraph/sgos_handbook/04_everyday-usage_02_torbrowser.md

 ### Downloading and saving files in the Tor Browser

-The Tor Browser runs inside of Oz, our application sandbox.
+The Tor Browser runs inside of **Oz**, our application sandbox.
 When files are downloaded by a sandboxed application such as the Tor Browser, they are saved within the sandbox.
-When you close the Tor Browser, Oz will cleanup the sandbox, causing files saved in the sandbox to be destroyed.
+When you close the Tor Browser, **Oz** will cleanup the sandbox, causing files saved in the sandbox to be destroyed.

-To allow the Tor Browser to download that can persist after the application is closed, Oz makes a special exception.
-This special exception is a `shared directory` where files can be saved and retrieved later, without being destroyed when Tor Browser is closed. `Shared directory`, in this case, means a directory that is shared inside and outside of the Oz sandbox.
-Oz sets up the the following shared directory for saving downloaded files:
+To allow the Tor Browser to download that can persist after the application is closed, **Oz** makes a special exception.
+This special exception is a `shared directory` where files can be saved and retrieved later, without being destroyed when Tor Browser is closed. `Shared directory`, in this case, means a directory that is shared inside and outside of the **Oz** sandbox. **Oz** sets up the the following shared directory for saving downloaded files:
 ```
 ~/Downloads/TorBrowser